Cleaning GuidesHow to Clean a Leather Sofa

 Mould can grow on many types of fabric, causing unsightly stains and odours.
 It is important to remove mould as soon as you notice it.
-Failure to do so could damage the furniture piece or make the problem even worse and spread on the other items.
-The following methods show you how to remove mould from fabric furniture yourself.
+Failure to do so could damage the furniture piece or make the problem even worse and spread to other items.
+The following methods show you how to remove mould from the home and outdoor fabric furniture yourself.

 Vinegar is a universal cleaner that can be found in almost every kitchen.
 Because of its versatility and natural origins, a lot of households use it as a basic ingredient for green cleaning products.
-It has also proven to remove a great number of upholstery stains, including such a persistent stain as spilt red wine and even pee stains.
+It has also proven to remove a great number of upholstery stains, including such persistent stains as spilt red wine and even pee stains.

-Because vinegar is mildly acidic, it stymies many forms of bacteria and fungus, making it a perfect cleaner for the mould as well.
+Because vinegar is mildly acidic, it stymies many forms of bacteria and fungus, making it a perfect cleaner for mould as well.
 This is how you remove mould from fabric with vinegar:

 Once your furniture has aired outside enough, vacuum the stain to collect the powdery mould residue from the furniture.
 We recommend using an upholstery brush attachment if you have one;